FERS 0.1.0

 Calculates the jittered start time and fractional delay from a phase noise sample.

-void applyCwInterference (std::span< ComplexType > window, RealType actual_start, RealType dt, const radar::Receiver *receiver, const std::vector< radar::Transmitter * > &cw_sources, const std::vector< std::unique_ptr< radar::Target > > *targets)
+void applyStreamingInterference (std::span< ComplexType > window, RealType actual_start, RealType dt, const radar::Receiver *receiver, const std::vector< core::ActiveStreamingSource > &streaming_sources, const std::vector< std::unique_ptr< radar::Target > > *targets, core::ReceiverTrackerCache &tracker_cache, const simulation::CwPhaseNoiseLookup *phase_noise_lookup=nullptr)

 void applyPulsedInterference (std::vector< ComplexType > &iq_buffer, const std::vector< std::unique_ptr< serial::Response > > &interference_log)

-Renders and applies pulsed interference to a continuous-wave IQ buffer.
+Renders and applies pulsed interference to a streaming IQ buffer.

 void addPhaseNoiseToWindow (std::span< const RealType > noise, std::span< ComplexType > window)